FHA Bankruptcy Guidelines · Licensed in NJ · CT · FL · NMLS #1630225

 Do lenders follow the FHA bankruptcy waiting period exactly?

 No. FHA guidelines set the minimum standard, but individual lenders can impose stricter overlays.
-Some lenders require three years after a Chapter 7 even though FHA only requires two.
+A three-year wait after Chapter 7 is sometimes imposed even though FHA only requires two.
 Others add credit score minimums above 580 for bankruptcy files, or require additional months of re-established credit history.
-Working with an independent broker like us means we can match your file to a lender whose guidelines fit your specific situation.
+Working with a mortgage broker like us means we can match your file to a lender whose guidelines fit your specific situation.

 What documents do I need for an FHA loan after bankruptcy?